akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Henry lowered himself onto his chair—not a collapse, but a deliberate settling of immense power.
 The servant darted forward to fill his goblet, but the King ignored him.

 For a long moment, no one breathed.
-Woodsmoke hung lazily in the air, like a reminder of the failed hunt.
+Woodsmoke hung lazily in the air, like a reminder of the idle hunt.

 Then the Queen spoke.

 "Such a frosty morning, my lord," she said softly.
 "It is no surprise that the game is shy in this cold fog..."

 Henry's steely gaze shifted to the door where his men lingered.
-Inwardly, he knew a knight with a full belly was less likely to plot against him than a hungry one, but the idle hunt still grated on his sensibilites.
+Inwardly, he knew that a knight with a full belly was less likely to plot against him than a hungry one, but outwardly...

 "The game is shy," he repeated, his voice a low rumble.
 "Or perhaps my knights have grown fat and lazy on my peace."